List of awards and nominations received by Jodie Foster: American Cinematheque Award

 The American Cinematheque Award annually honors "an extraordinary artist in the entertainment industry who is fully engaged in his or her work and is committed to making a significant contribution to the art of the motion pictures".

 American Comedy Awards

 The American Comedy Awards are a group of awards established in 1987 and presented annually in the United States recognizing performances and performers in the field of comedy, with an emphasis on television comedy and comedy films.

-AFI Conservatory
+American Film Institute

 The American Film Institute is a private not-for-profit graduate film school in the Hollywood Hills district of Los Angeles.
 Students (called "Fellows") learn from the masters in a collaborative, hands-on production environment with an emphasis on storytelling.
 The Conservatory is a program of the American Film Institute founded in 1969.
 In 2018, Foster was honoured with the conservatory's honorary degree for her career achievements.